google/clasp/README.md

 - `--no-localhost`: Do not run a local server, manually enter code instead.
 - `--creds <file>`: Use custom credentials used for `clasp run`.
 Saves a `.clasprc.json` file to current working directory.
 This file should be private!
+- `--use-project-scopes`: Use scopes from `appsscript.json` instead of default clasp scopes.
+Useful for `clasp run` when your script requires runtime scopes.
+- `--include-clasp-scopes`: Include default clasp scopes in addition to project scopes from `appsscript.json`.
+Can only be used with `--use-project-scopes`.
+- `--extra-scopes <scopes>`: Include additional OAuth scopes as a comma-separated list (for example, `scopeA,scopeB`).
+Empty entries are rejected.
 - `--redirect-port <port>`: Specify a custom port for the local redirect server during the login process.
 Useful for environments where a specific port is required.

 #### Examples